msztolcman/versionner/README.md

 * it's easier to write: `versionner up` instead of open editor, edit and save changes ;)
 * `versionner` updates also project files (like README or sth)
-* and create git tag if requested
+* and create vcs (only git currently) tag if requested
 * it's [very easy to install](#installation)
 * and it's all in one command...